 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries, and discomforts, to their study doctor.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
 It is possible that as we test our product candidates in larger, longer and more extensive clinical trials, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were not observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
 Many times, side effects are only detectable after investigational products are tested in large-scale Phase 3 clinical trials or, in some cases, after they are made available to patients on a commercial scale after approval.
 If additional clinical experience indicates that any of our product candidate has received regulatory approval, such approval may be revoked, which would severely harm our business, prospects, operating results and financial condition.
-For example, the safety profile we have observed in the Phase 1a/1b study of tarcocimab, the Phase 2b/3 clinical trial evaluating tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment
+For example, the safety profile we have observed in the Phase 1a/1b study of tarcocimab in treatment-naïve subjects with neovascular wet AMD, and the Phase 3 clinical trial evaluating tarcocimab in treatment-naïve subjects with retinal vein occlusion may not be representative of the safety profile in additional studies.
+We may still observe significant safety events that may negatively impact the tarcocimab program and the ABC platform.
+A safety profile for tarcocimab in line with today's standard of care agents based on a safety database through pivotal studies of approximately 1,500 patients may not be sustained when administered to 100,000s of patients at varying dose intervals if approved.